dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 Our brain is finite and has limited resources.
 Capturing and processing visual stimuli is costly, so our ability to perceive the world faithfully is also limited.
-However, evolution tends to lead to the efficient use of resources, and it happens that our visual system manages them optimally, allowing us to perceive correctly what is relevant to us.
+However, evolution tends to lead to the efficient use of resources, and it happens that our visual system manages them in very efficient ways, allowing us to perceive correctly what is relevant to us.
 An important and illustrative aspect of resource use by our visual system is the separation between central and peripheral vision, which we describe below.

 It is evident that vision plays a fundamental role in our cognition,